JvanKatwijk/swradio-8/README.md

 Introduction
 ------------------------------------------------------------------

-swradio is  Software for Linux and windows for listening to short wave radio.
+swradio is software for Linux and windows for listening to short wave radio.
 It is a rewrite and simplification of sdr-j-sw.
 The software supports hackrf devices, rtlsdr devices (using the rt820 tuner chip) and the SDRplay devices.